 If you can, take the train, as the immigration area is for railway passengers only and passing through the immigration process is far quicker than using the main land / bridge border crossings, which can get terribly congested at many times of day, as thousands of people who live in Johor Bahru cross over to Singapore for work every day.

-The first train from JB Sentral to Woodlands leaves at 05.00am in the morning and the last train is at 10.30pm.
+The first train from JB Sentral to Woodlands departs at 05:00 am in the morning.

 The trip over the Causeway takes just 5 minutes and these new shuttle services are to help with the congestion at the borders between Malaysia and Singapore, so will be used mainly by commuting workers going to and from Singapore for work.

 These services are very popular with commuters, as they can save time compared with the other congested land border crossings.